Glenbervie School has an enrolment scheme policy described below.

 Second Priority: will be given to applicants who are siblings of current students.

 Third Priority: will be given to any applicant who is a sibling of a former student of the school.

 Fourth Priority: will be given to any applicant who is a child of an employee of the board of the school or a child of a member of the board of the school.

 Fifth Priority: will be given to all other applicants.

 If there are more applicants in the second, third, fourth or fifth priority groups than there are places available, selection within the priority group will be by a ballot conducted in accordance with instructions issued by the Secretary under Section 11G(1) of the Education Act 1989.
 Parents will be informed of the date of any ballot by notice in a daily or community newspaper circulating in the area served by the school.

-Applicants seeking second or third priority status may be required to give proof of a sibling relationship.
+Applicants seeking second or third-priority status may be required to give proof of sibling relationship.